dhruvasagar/vim-open-url/README.md

 * `:OpenUrl <url>` to open given url in the default web browser

 ### VIM Mappings :

+These work in both normal mode and visual mode :

 * <kbd>gB</kbd>: Open url under cursor in the default web browser.
 * <kbd>gG</kbd>: Google search word under cursor in the default web browser